-Living Learning Communities
+Living Learning Experience

 There are three types of living learning environments available to meet these specialized needs: